Chiral Symmetry Breaking and Restoration in (2+1) Dimensions from Holography: Magnetic and Inverse Magnetic Catalysis: Results for the Softwall Model

 The Figures \ref{fig:11}, \ref{fig:12} and \ref{fig:12_new} represent closer looks for the chiral condensate behavior in the region of weak magnetic fields.
 In Figure \ref{fig:11} for very low temperature, one can note that the chiral condensate's behavior is approximately the same for the three values of the fermion mass, indicating a spontaneous chiral symmetry breaking.
 On the other hand, as one increases the temperature as shown in Figures \ref{fig:12} and \ref{fig:12_new}, its effect on the chiral condensate is more visible for the lowest fermion masses $(\frac{m_q}{\sqrt{\sigma_s}} \le 0.01)$, close to the chiral limit.
 In this case we still have an approximate chiral symmetry breaking.
-Comparing Figures \ref{fig:12} and \ref{fig:12_new}, one can see that a small increasing of the temperature from $\frac{T}{\sqrt{\sigma_s}} = 0.150 $ to $\frac{T}{\sqrt{\sigma_s}} = 0.200 $ affects more the lighter fermions masses.
+Comparing Figures \ref{fig:12} and \ref{fig:12_new}, one can see that a small increase of the temperature from $\frac{T}{\sqrt{\sigma_s}} = 0.150 $ to $\frac{T}{\sqrt{\sigma_s}} = 0.200 $ affects the lighter fermions masses more.

 Figures \ref{fig:8}, \ref{fig:9} and \ref{fig:10} show the behavior of the chiral condensate with respect to the temperature for different values of the fermion mass and different values of the magnetic field.
 All three figures show the restoration of the chiral symmetry as one increases the temperature, so that the chiral condensate goes to zero.
-In particular, in Fig. \ref{fig:8}, one notes that even at zero external magnetic field this model provides a non-zero value for the chiral condensate at low temperatures.
-This is in contrast with the perturbative result, Eq. \eqref{cond}, so one could associate this behavior with a non-perturbative effect.
+In particular, in Fig. \ref{fig:8}, one notes that even at zero external magnetic field this model provides a nonzero value for the chiral condensate at low temperatures.
+This is in contrast with the perturbative result, Eq. \eqref{cond}, so one could associate this behavior with a nonperturbative effect.
+However previous studies concerning the chiral symmetry breaking in $ (2+1) $ dimensions without magnetic field ($ B=0 $) were done in the context of QED$ _3 $, within the large $ N $ approximation \cite{Appelquist:1985vf,Appelquist:1986fd}.
+There it was shown that it is energetically preferable for this theory to dynamically generate a mass for fermions.
+In a subsequent analysis by the same authors it was shown, in the lowest order in the large $ N $ approximation, that the dynamical chiral symmetry breaking happens only when the number of fermions $ N $ is less than a critical number $N_{c} = 32/\pi^2 $ \cite{Appelquist:1988sr}.
+After that, in \cite{Nash:1989xx}, it was shown that higher order corrections do not modify the nature of the chiral symmetry breaking.